Henry Pelham (engraver)

+Pelham's engraving of the 1770 Boston Massacre, the shooting of several rioters by British soldiers in Boston, was made soon after the event happened.
+Paul Revere improperly copied Pelham's work and distributed it throughout the thirteen colonies to increase or rouse anger against authorities.

+Pelham remained loyal and was harassed for it.
+He moved to England in 1776.

+Early life and education

-Pelham was born in Boston, Massachusetts, where his father, Peter Pelham, a limner, engraver, and schoolmaster, had married Mary (Singleton) Copley, widow of Richard Copley and mother of John Singleton Copley.
+Pelham was born in Boston in the colonial-era Province of Massachusetts in February 1748.
+His father, Peter Pelham, was a limner, engraver, and schoolmaster, and his mother Mary (Singleton) Copley, was the widow of Richard Copley and mother of John Singleton Copley.
 His father died in 1751.
 A small tobacco shop run by his mother provided support for the family until Copley brought prosperity to them all through his portrait painting.
-Their home was on Lindall Street, at the present-day intersection of Exchange Place and Congress Street.
-From there Henry attended the Boston Latin School.
-He is assumed to have studied drawing and painting with his half-brother.
-It was a likeness of Henry Pelham, then aged fifteen or sixteen, that featured in A Boy with a Flying Squirrel, a painting that was exhibited in London in 1766 and brought Copley his first fame abroad.
+Their home was on Lindall Street, at the present-day intersection of Exchange Place and Congress Street in Boston.

+Pelham then attended the Boston Latin School, where he is believed to have studied drawing and painting with his half-brother.
+A likeness of Pelham, then aged fifteen or sixteen, is featured in A Boy with a Flying Squirrel, a painting that was exhibited in London in 1766 and brought Copley his first fame abroad.